AezignSpace/aezignspace.github.io-OLD/README.md

-# Addesign Space Website
+# Aezign Space Website
-Welcome to the repository for Addesign Space's main website.
-To view, please go to [addesignspace.github.io](https://addesignspace.github.io).
+Welcome to the repository for Aezign Space's main website.
+To view, please go to [aezignspace.github.io](https://aezignspace.github.io).